fsspec/filesystem_spec/docs/source/features.rst

 ``fsspec`` allows you to access data on remote file systems, that is its purpose.
-However, such access can often be rather slow compared to local storage, so as well as buffering (see above), the option exists to cp[y files locally when you first access them, and thereafter to use the local data.
+However, such access can often be rather slow compared to local storage, so as well as buffering (see above), the option exists to copy files locally when you first access them, and thereafter to use the local data.
 This local cache of data might be temporary (i.e., attached to the process and discarded when the process ends) or at some specific location in your local storage.